MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/llama-index.md

 Settings.embed_model = embed_model
 ```

-However, there are scenarios where you want to use a general model for most of the operations but an specific one for a given task.
-On those cases, it's useful to set the LLM or embedding model your are using for each LlamaIndex construct.
-In the following example, we set an specific model:
+However, there are scenarios where you want to use a general model for most of the operations but a specific one for a given task.
+On those cases, it's useful to set the LLM or embedding model you are using for each LlamaIndex construct.
+In the following example, we set a specific model:

 ```python
 from llama_index.core.evaluation import RelevancyEvaluator